 - Partnership Collaboration Plan and Team Communication Process: Are the collaborative agreements described in the Collaborative Agreement plan clear and likely to lead to project success?
-Is the communication plan adequate to keep the community-based organization and, Community Advisory Board (CAB) updated on the research?
+Is the communication plan adequate to keep the community-based organization and Community Advisory Board (CAB) updated on the research?
 Are there plans to seek input and guidance from the CAB?
 Is there a clear decision-making process for important project activities?
 Will the team monitor or evaluate the health of the community-academic partnership over time?
-Are plans to evaluate the strengths and growth areas of the community-academic partnership over time meaningful and likely to be useful? - Potential for the Proposed Work to Benefit the Community and Lead to an Intervention: To what extent is there potential for the proposed research activity, if successful, to redress tobacco-related health disparities or promote a health equity issue among the cohort identified in this RFA within California?
-To what extent are community residents, community-based organizations, and academic institutions likely to benefit from the expected results from the proposed research? - Community Engagement and Capacity Building: Does the applicant team propose a sound approach to engaging communities within the cohort identified in this RFA either by their collaborative partnership or by proactively informing respective community groups about the nature and significance of the research question and research outcomes?
+Are plans to evaluate the strengths and growth areas of the community-academic partnership over time meaningful and likely to be useful? - Potential for the Proposed Work to Benefit the Community and Lead to an Intervention: To what extent is there potential for the proposed research activity, if successful, to redress tobacco-related health disparities or promote a health equity issue among communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes within California?
+To what extent are community residents, community-based organizations, and academic institutions likely to benefit from the expected results from the proposed research? - Community Engagement and Capacity Building: Does the applicant team propose a sound approach to engaging communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes either by their collaborative partnership or by proactively informing respective community groups about the nature and significance of the research question and research outcomes?
 Will the team obtain feedback from the community or community scientists about the project and its findings?
-Will the project build capacity in the community, school, health clinic, or community organization for future research; improve tobaccorelated service delivery or clinical practice change; or enhance tobacco control programming?
+Will the project build capacity in the community, school, health clinic, or community organization for future research; improve tobacco-related service delivery or clinical practice change; or enhance tobacco control programming?
 To what extent are there opportunities for students at all levels of training and community residents at all educational levels to learn research skills that might expand the pipeline of community-based scientists engaged in tobacco control?
 Does the dissemination of findings include channels and tools targeting clinicians, other researchers, public health practitioners, educators, advocates, policymakers, funders, or the general public? - Dissemination Approaches and Sustainability Plan: Are there plans to disseminate findings from the project to the community of interest?
 Will the Community Co-PI or the CAB be involved in interpreting research findings or comprehending what findings mean for the community?
 Are there plans to disseminate findings using channels and tools readily accessible and known by the community?
 Are there plans to inform the community of resources made available or improved by the findings from the proposed research?
 Are there plans to sustain the community-academic research partnership after the pilot or full phase of funding? - Statement of Future Goals: Are future research goals clear and reasonable, and do they consider perspectives from the community of interest?
 Are the plans to apply for follow-up grant funding convincing?
+Will the proposed research prepare the team to pursue further research and apply for future funding from TRDRP or another agency?